Blocklin/man/README.md

 Please submit ideas.

 If you want to help increasing the liquity pool you can send donations to the solana address 6BZgbCSBen5wcqazr4uPoRpSbhRbqRTd36eL6es56uFa
+Also recommendations regarding tokenomics are welcome, 50% are already in the solana pool and LP tokens burned.

 Pair: https://dexscreener.com/solana/6zrtbgsszbnjxobfiayhezbbs6hu8dtif2stljayuabv